MarTevoL/work-management-be/README.md

 2. As a team member, I want to be able to log in/out of my account
 3. As a team member, I want to be able to view my assigned tasks, deadlines, and priorities in one place.
 4. As a team member, I want to be able to receive notification and reminders related to my tasks
-5. As a team member, I want to be able to update the status of my tasks, mark them as complete, and provide comments or notes as necessary.
+5. As a team member, I want to be able to update the status of my tasks, mark them as complete
-6. As a team member, I want to be able to collaborate with my team members by sharing files or resources related to the tasks.

 # Features and Specifications